ampproject/amp.dev/content/docs/extended_amp-carousel.md

 **delay** (type=slides only)
-By default a slide will advance in 5000 millisecond intervals (5 seconds) when `autoplay` is specified and will use the value of the `delay` attribute if present (minimum of 1000 ms, an error will be thrown if its any lower).
+By default a slide will advance in 5000 millisecond intervals (5 seconds) when `autoplay` is specified and will use the value of the `delay` attribute if present (minimum of 1000 ms; an error will be thrown if it's any lower).
-The value of `delay` must be numeric representation in milliseconds, ex. `delay=5000`.
+The value of `delay` must be a number of milliseconds, e.g. `delay=5000`.

 ## Styling

 - You may use the `amp-carousel` element selector to style it freely.
-- `.amp-carousel-button` by default uses an inlined svg as the background-image of the buttons.
+- `.amp-carousel-button` by default uses an inlined SVG as the background-image of the buttons.
-You may override this with your own svg or image like so:
+You may override this with your own SVG or image like so:

   **default**